Daniel F. Jacoby

 Analysis of government expenditures and revenues.
 Uses economic theory to examine key pubic policies in areas such as health, education, and labor.
 Emphasizes policy rationales and impacts regarding efficiency and equity.
 Develops accounting concepts necessary for budgeting analysis.
 Prerequisite: Microeconomics.
 Offered: Sp.

 In this course we'll look at public budgeting issues at the national, state and local levels.
-Students will also gain experience working with a community partner on a budget related project.
-Please be aware that this will require some commitment outside of regular class hours.

 You'll learn the fundamentals of public choice theory.
 But you'll also learn the rudiments of accounting and their relationship to economic theory and use and misuse in decision making.